 Being Rich Is A State Of Mind

 Only the poor or super wealthy say money can’t buy happiness.
 For most of us middle class citizens, becoming rich is a nice goal to have.
 Now you’ve got some concrete figures to shoot for by age.
 And if you’ve ever wondered whether you’re already rich, now you can know for sure!

 Manage Your Finances In One Place: One of the best way to build your net worth is by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize your money.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
 Now, I can just log into Personal Capital to see how all my accounts are doing, including my net worth.
 I can also see how much I’m spending and saving every month through their cash flow tool.

 The best feature is their Portfolio Fee Analyzer, which runs your investment portfolio(s) through its software in a click of a button to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was hemorrhaging!
 There is no better financial tool online that has helped me more to achieve financial freedom.
 It only takes a minute to sign up.

-Updated for 2018 and beyond.
+Updated for 2020 and beyond.
 The bull market should be making a lot of people wealthier if they’ve been continuously investing all this time!
-Further, tax cuts and the raising of the estate tax threshold to $11M per person and $22M per couple will also boost wealth as people get more motivated.
+Further, tax cuts and the raising of the estate tax threshold to $11.4M per person will also boost wealth as people get more motivated to amass.